 The racer from Hawaii was a former speed champion in 2013.
 He knew what it took to win.
 Connor Baxter was the last racer and the last man standing between Boris and his maiden win.

 The start from Connor was quick.
 He used a low swinging rhythm to generate speed through the water.
-50 metres went by, then a 100.
+50 meters went by, then a 100.
 The Hawaiian pushed and pushed.
 The racer and the board felt like a blur as they streaked through the open water.
 The crowd got into the act.
 They knew that this was again going to be a close affair.
 The finish line seemed nearer and nearer.
 With a loud grunt, Connor zipped past the line.
 Had he done enough?

 Connor stood high on the podium with, perhaps, the tallest beer jug in the vicinity filled with the golden liquid.
 He deserved to drink the very last drop of it.